A History Of Success In ERISA Claims Matters

 2. – ERISA Appeals Process

-The federal Employee Benefits Security Administration (EBSA) has detailed, specific rules for disability and life insurance benefits plan administrators.
-These rules instruct plan administrators on how to handle ERISA-governed benefits claims and appeals.
+The federal Employee Benefits Security Administration (EBSA) has detailed specific rules for disability and life insurance benefits plan administrators.
+These rules instruct plan administrators on how to handle Employee Retirement Income Security Act (ERISA)-governed benefits claims and appeals.
 If you have applied for long-term or short-term disability or life insurance benefits and have been denied, consider the information included with the denial and prepare to file an appeal, if appropriate.

 Many claimants who hope to appeal after a denial soon realize that they need advice.
-An attorney with years of experience is a reliable source of information and guidance on how to appeal successfully.
+A lawyer with years of experience is a reliable source of information and guidance on how to appeal successfully.
 At Toledano Disability Law, you can find personalized advice on how to increase your chances of making a successful appeal.

 Answering Your Questions About ERISA Appeals

 The prospect of appealing a denied ERISA claim can be daunting.
 With so many unknowns, it can be hard to take the first step.
-Our ERISA appeals clients often come to us with questions, the most common of which we’ve complied and answered below.
+Our ERISA appeals clients often come to our attorney with questions, the most common of which he’s complied and answered below.

 How long does an ERISA appeal take?